 Pagoda enables effective scaling by avoiding the overhead of long, branchy serial code paths, leveraging hardware-offload support for RDMA, and supporting efficient fine-grained communication for both single- and multi-threaded environments.
 The importance of these properties is exacerbated by application trends; many applications in the ECP require the use of adaptive meshes, sparse matrices, dynamic load balancing, or similar techniques.
-Pagoda’s low-overhead communication mechanisms can maximize the injection rate and network utilization, tolerate latency through overlap, streamline unpredictable communication events, minimize synchronization, and efficiently support small- to medium-sized messages arising in such applications.
-Pagoda complements other programming models, enabling developers to focus their efforts on optimizing performance-critical communications.
+Pagoda’s low-overhead communication mechanisms can maximize the injection rate and network utilization, tolerate latency through overlap, streamline unpredictable communication events, minimize synchronization, and efficiently support small- to medium-sized messages arising in many applications.
+Pagoda complements other programming models, enabling developers to focus their efforts on optimizing performance-critical communication.